 The recent rally bumps the PE ratio here up to 16 as per Schroders, so still reasonably attractive.
 The underlying dividend yield stands at circa 3.4% according to the same source.

 Longer-term, Asia likely still retains very good growth prospects, relatively speaking.
-The area accounted for just 10% of global GDP at the turn of the century according to Janus Henderson.
-That had risen to 27% by the end of 2018, with quick maths implying annual GDP growth of 11%.
-That looks pretty high, but numbers from China and India back it up.
+The area accounted for just 10% of global GDP at the turn of the century according to Janus Henderson, with that rising to 27% by the end of 2018.
+Quick maths implies annual GDP growth of 11% which looks pretty high, but numbers from China and India back it up.
 The former’s GDP grew from $1.2t to $13.9t in that period, while India saw GDP rise from $470b to $2.7t on the same basis.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!